adtrace/adtrace_sdk_web/README.md

 var adtrace = new AdTrace({
   app_token: '{YourAppToken}',
   environment: 'production', // or 'sandbox' in case you are testing SDK locally with your web app
-  unique_id: 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx' // each web app user needs to have unique identifier, });
+  unique_id: 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx' // each web app user needs to have unique identifier });
 ```